Skip to main content

 • Only one form is required for each family.
 The District is sending home one form per family - with the youngest child in the family.

 • Federal Impact Aid funds are used for basic education programs district wide and support all our students.
+Information on the number of military-connected families in the District is also used when applying for grants from the Department of Defense (DoDEA).

 • Due to a reduction in responses when we emphasised online forms last year, we are doing all paper forms for 2025.
 The form is available on the Impact Aid website, however, as a fillable PDF that can be completed, printed and returned to school.